Dr-Lew/PriceComparison/README.md

 <h2>Code Milestone 2 Release Notes</h2>

-Milestone two is focused on connecting User Interface with API of groceries stores.
-Our UI has test products with images, with user could choose from the list of products directly or use a research button, which should help to navigate to correct item quicker.
-Our web app got a shopping list.
-Our user could press "Add" button and you could see the name of product and quantity of them.
+Milestone two is focused on connecting User Interface with API of grocery stores.
+Our UI has test products with images, which the user could choose from the list of products directly or use a search button.
+That should help to navigate an user to the correct item quicker.
+Our web app includes a shopping list.
+Our user could press "Add" button and you could see the name of the product and quantity of them.